 Last month the Minister of Maori Development, Nania Mahuta, announced that the Government intended developing a national plan of action for implementing the highly controversial United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).Read more

-There is an argument going on at the moment about replacing the statue of James Cook on Mt Titirangi at Gisborne.
+There is an argument going on at the moment about replacing the statue of James Cook on Mount Titirangi at Gisborne.
 Barney Tupara, a representative of Ngati Oenone says that the first meeting between Maori and Pakeha was violent and nine Maoris were killed.
 This is a blatant example of the lies Maori activists tell now about the first encounter between Maori and Europeans, and when it is not a lie it is a distortion of the truth.
-The journal of Captain Cook is quite clear.
-Two Maoris were killed and it was the result of Maori aggression.Read more
+The journal of Captain Cook is clear, four or five Maoris were killed, the only query being if one was killed or injured, and it was the result of Maori aggression.Read more

 Can I begin my comments today by saying how much I appreciate your invitation?
 I have no doubt that some of you see me as a racist of the worst kind.
 It is a great tribute to you that you are nevertheless willing to have me here today, at this place of great importance in our history, even though you may disagree with me on a whole raft of fundamental issues.Read more